Find out who our first aiders are and how to report an incident.

 Contact a first aider

 If you need an ambulance call 5-999 from any internal phone or 999 from a mobile and provide your location.
-Make sure that you inform the Incident Manager (College Facilities Manager or their deputy) that a serious injury has occurred and an ambulance is on its way.
+Make sure that you inform the front desk that a serious injury has occurred and an ambulance is on its way.

-For mental first aid support please contact the Student Mental Health Advice Service at email@example.com or call 020 7514 6251.
+For mental health support please contact the Student Mental Health Advice Service at email@example.com or call 020 7514 6251.
+Find further details on student mental health support.

 Reporting accidents and incidents

 Please report all accidents or incidents that happen at UAL or as a result of UAL activity.
-Please report all incidents no matter how trivial they may seem at the time.
+Please report all accidents and incidents no matter how trivial they may seem at the time.

-Incident report forms can be found at the front desk of every UAL building or downloaded here: Accident / Incident / Near-miss Report Form (Word 139KB)
+Accident and incident report forms can be found at the front desk of every UAL building or downloaded here: Accident and Incident Report Form (Word 144KB)

-An accident or near miss on any UAL site.
+- an accident or incident on any UAL site

-An accident or near miss that happens off site but is caused by a university activity.
-For example, an incident at an exhibition off site that is being run by the university, or in partnership with a third party organisation.
+- an accident or incident that happens off site but is caused by a university activity.
+For example, an accident or incident at an exhibition off site that is being run by the university, or in partnership with a third party organisation.

-An accident or near miss involving a student during a field trip or while on work experience, including overseas.
+- an accident or incident involving a student during a field trip or while on work experience, including overseas.

 First aid kits